lrw04/bwog/README.md

 ## Installation

-bwog is dependent on TeX Live.
-Copy \*.scm to your blog repository.
+bwog is dependent on dvisvgm and tectonic.
+Copy \*.ss to your blog repository.

 ## Usage